Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/The Brain - Blog/How to Use Your Brain for Holiday Planning.md

 ---
-title: How to Use Your Brain for Holiday Planning
+title: 'How to Use Your Brain for Holiday Planning'
 categories:
     - 新媒体
     - The Brain - Blog